liferay-search/liferay-docs/en/developer/appdev/articles/02-web-front-ends/08-liferay-mvc-portlet/02-creating-an-mvc-portlet.markdown

     by building the project JAR and copying it to the `deploy/` folder in your [Liferay Home](/docs/7-2/deploy/-/knowledge_base/d/liferay-home).

-The MVC Portlet is now available in the @product@ UI, in the Widget category you assigned it.
+The MVC Portlet is now available in the @sharepoint@ UI, in the Widget category you assigned it.

 ![Figure 1: The example portlet shows a message defined by the language property `yourmvc.caption=Hello from YourMVC!` in the Language.properties file.](../../../images/default-mvc-portlet-on-page.png)